-In early 2019 a public exhibition period is to be conducted where comments and suggestions from the general community are sought on the heritage study and the thematic history.
+In early 2019 a public exhibition period was conducted where comments and suggestions from the general community were sought on the heritage study and the thematic history.

 Finally, the recommendations of the heritage study, including listing of the proposed heritage items and conservation areas on the Council's Local Environmental Plan, is to be brought forward to the Council and to the NSW Heritage Division for adoption and implementation later in 2019.